firefly-iii/docs/docs/docs/references/faq/firefly-iii/using.md

 # Using Firefly III, questions

-## Auto complete is case-sensitive?

-This happens when the underlying database is Postgres, which is case-sensitive by default.
-You may run into this when searching for `FLO` doesn't yield `flower`.

-There's not much I can do about this.
-When the auto-complete searches in your database for entries, it may do so in a case-sensitive manner.

-The good news is that once the search is over, the result is cached by your browser.
-These cached entries will be searched for in a case-**in**sensitive manner.

 ## Firefly III can't tell the difference between `a` and `ä`

 This happens because by default MySQL can't see the difference.
 At the moment, I cannot fix this.